 Recognition of Prior Learning can reduce the duration of the course and cost involved.
 This will be discussed with the student on a case by case basis.

-If you have completed units that are similar or that have been superseded and are not recognised as equivalent then that evidence can be used toward Recognition of prior learning.
+If you have completed units that are similar or that have been superseded and are not recognised as equivalent then that evidence can be used toward Recognition of Prior Learning (RPL).

 You will need to complete the application and submit a certified copy of the document for it to be processed.
 We ask that you apply for credit upon enrolment to ensure you do not complete the units again as part of your qualification.

-If a client is dissatisfied with a refund decision they can submit a formal complaint, which will be reviewed by the CEO.
-A reply in writing will be provided.
+If you are eligible for a refund please complete and submit the ESTR Refund Request Form.
+If you are dissatisfied with a refund decision, you can submit a formal complaint, which will be reviewed by the CEO.
+See complaints and appeals below

 Once a written complaint is received, the complaint will be reviewed by Essential skills management and you will be contacted to try to resolve the issue.
 If you are still unhappy it will be escalated to the CEO who will contact you to discuss further options for resolution.